Address space layout randomization

 Address space layout randomization (ASLR) is a computer security technique involved in preventing exploitation of memory corruption vulnerabilities.
-In order to prevent an attacker from reliably jumping to, for example, a particular exploited function in memory, ASLR randomly arranges the address space positions of key data areas of a process, including the base of the executable and the positions of the stack, heap and libraries.
+In order to prevent an attacker from reliably redirecting code execution to a particular exploited function in memory, ASLR randomly arranges the address space positions of key data areas of a process, including the base of the executable and the positions of the stack, heap and libraries.
+When applied to the kernel, this technique is called kernel address space layout randomization (KASLR).

 History

 The Linux PaX project first coined the term "ASLR", and published the first design and implementation of ASLR in July 2001 as a patch for the Linux kernel.
-It is seen as a complete implementation, providing also a patch for kernel stack randomization since October 2002.
+It is seen as a complete implementation, providing a patch for kernel stack randomization since October 2002.

 The first mainstream operating system to support ASLR by default was OpenBSD version 3.4 in 2003, followed by Linux in 2005.

 Benefits

 Address space randomization hinders some types of security attacks by making it more difficult for an attacker to predict target addresses.
 For example, attackers trying to execute return-to-libc attacks must locate the code to be executed, while other attackers trying to execute shellcode injected on the stack have to find the stack first.
-In both cases, the system obscures related memory-addresses from the attackers.
+In both cases, the system makes related memory-addresses unpredictable from the attackers' point of view.
 These values have to be guessed, and a mistaken guess is not usually recoverable due to the application crashing.